ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/bootstrap/rm/all

-Removes all peers from the bootstrap list.
+Remove all peers from the bootstrap list.

 #### Arguments